kamanashisroy/aroop/talks/features.md

 #### It has python like language integration.

 You can write things even shorter like in python language here.
-This is added by Genie .
+This is added by [Genie](http://en.wikipedia.org/wiki/Genie_(programming_language)).

 #### Easy to learn

 If you are already a programmer and you know C and Java or C# then you will find Aroop easy to use.

-#### Integrating performance code/ low level code
+#### Integrating performance-code/low-level-code

 It supports you to integrate low level code, such as C/assembly into it.
 You can easily write vapi file to amalgamate the C implementation.

 #### Portability

-It generates code for C, so you can be ported it in places where C is available.
+It generates code for C, so it can be ported in places where C is available.

 #### It has object introspection developed over C

 You may use the object introspection in your C implementation.

 #### Data programming best practices